WindhoverLabs/auto-yamcs/README.md

 # XTCE Patterns and Conventions <a name="XTCE-Patterns-and-Conventions"></a>
 While we strive for 100% XTCE compliance, we lean towards YAMCS's version of XTCE, which is *almost* fully XTCE compliant.
-Below are the specifications of the patterns, naming conventions and overall structure we follow  to generate our XTCE files .
+Below are the specifications of the patterns, naming conventions and overall structure we follow  to generate our XTCE files.

 ## Namespaces